juancho0809/DesignSoftware/ProjectPin/Backend/Readme.md

 - Boards are public for all
 - Boards must __NOT__ have any illegal content (naked, violence)

+### Tools to use

+- The enviroment used is Python, using other tools like PostgreSQL and Github for control versions of the project

 ## User Stories

 - __As a__ _user_,__I want__ to see boards, __so what__ I can get inspiration